Last Updated on December 22, 2021 by Oddmund Groette

 Scalping is in practice no different than any other strategy.
 The only difference is the time frame.
 You can scalp based on support and resistance, Bollinger bands, volume breakout, news, and for example indicators.
 It’s like any other algorithmic trading strategy.

-If you still want to scalp for small profits, make sure you scalp something that is backtested or quantified.
-Most, if not all, articles based on scalping are just anecdotal evidence.
+If you still want to scalp for small profits, make sure you have scalping strategies that are backtested or quantified.
+Most, if not all, articles based on scalping strategies are just anecdotal evidence.
 Anyone can put up a chart and show some successful trades.
 But you need to define your strategy very accurate so you are able to test it on historical data.
-But that is easier said than done:
+But that is easier said than done because backtested scalping strategies are not likely to reflect reality:

 Backtests unlikely to reflect scalping profitability